Esalen Institute: Early leaders and programs

 Robert Nadeau, Linus Pauling, Carl Rogers, Virginia Satir, B.F.
 Skinner, and Arnold Toynbee.
 Rather than merely lecturing, many leaders experimented with what Huxley called the non-verbal humanities: the education of the body, the senses, and the emotions.
 Their intention was to help individuals develop awareness of their present flow of experience, to express this fully and accurately, and to listen to feedback.
 These "experiential" workshops were particularly well attended and were influential in shaping Esalen's future course.

 Staff residency

 Because of Esalen's isolated location, its operational staff members have lived on site from the beginning and for many years collectively contributed to the character of the institute.
-The community has been steeped in a form of Gestalt that pervades all aspects of daily life, including meeting structures, workplace practices, and individual language styles.
+The community has been steeped in a form of Gestalt practice that pervades all aspects of daily life, including meeting structures, workplace practices, and individual language styles.
 There is a preschool on site called the Gazebo, serving the children of staff, some program participants, and affiliated local residents.